nextstrain/nextstrain.org/static-site/content/blog/2025-02-21-rabies-lassa-yellow-fever-resources.md

 visualization of the global distribution of Lassa virus across its segments – which is geographically constrained across lineages ([Ehichioya et al. 2019][]).
 Hence, the introduction of lineages (or strains) to new locations can be promptly detected.
-For the GPC gene tree, a [manually cleaned GPC alignment][] was used to enable a more codon aware alignment for the GPC phylogenetic tree (Figure 2 green boxes).
+A [manually cleaned GPC alignment][] was used to enable a more codon aware alignment for the GPC phylogenetic tree (Figure 2 green boxes).
-This extendable manual alignment provides a guide alignment (used by `mafft --extend-alignment`) and enables tracking of a [commonly observed position 60 indel region][] in the GPC ([Perrett et al. 2023][] figure S1, [Buck et al., 2022][] Fig S4).
+New sequences are matched against this guide alignment (used by `mafft --extend-alignment`) which enables tracking of a [commonly observed position 60 indel region][] in the GPC ([Perrett et al. 2023][] figure S1, [Buck et al., 2022][] Fig S4).
 This region is also a key position implicated in a study that applied machine learning analysis to LASV